 In the spring of 2005, the SAT changed a great deal.
-In the Math section, Algebra II-level problems replaced Quantitative Comparisons.
-The Verbal section (renamed Critical Reading) added more reading passages and removed Analogies.
-The real shocker was the addition of an entirely new Writing section, comprised of an extensive grammar skills test and a mandatory written essay.
+The biggest shocker was the addition of an entirely new Writing section, comprised of an extensive grammar skills test and a mandatory written essay.
 This Writing section increased the cumulative score of the SAT from 1600 to 2400 points.

 The SAT changed again in 2016, just as dramatically as it did a decade earlier: